katiestar99/ansible/docs/docsite/rst/network/user_guide/network_resource_modules.rst

 Example: Verifying the network device configuration has not changed
 ====================================================================

-The following playbook uses the :ref:`arista.eos.eos_l3_interfaces <ansible_collections.arista.eos.eos_l3_interfaces_module>` module to gather a subset of the network device configuration (Layer 3 interfaces only) and verifies the information is accurate and has not changed.
-This playbook passes the results of :ref:`arista.eos.eos_facts <ansible_collections.arista.eos.eos_facts_module>` directly to the ``arista.eos.eos_l3_interfaces`` module.
+The following playbook uses the :ref:`arista.eos.eos_l3_interfaces <assible_collections.arista.eos.eos_l3_interfaces_module>` module to gather a subset of the network device configuration (Layer 3 interfaces only) and verifies the information is accurate and has not changed.
+This playbook passes the results of :ref:`arista.eos.eos_facts <assible_collections.arista.eos.eos_facts_module>` directly to the ``arista.eos.eos_l3_interfaces`` module.

 .. code-block:: yaml